DFE-Digital/dfe-analytics/README.md

 The full contents of this JSON file is your `BIGQUERY_API_JSON_KEY`.

+Use these steps to download a key to use in your deployed environment's secrets,

 ### 3. Set up environment variables

 Putting the previous things together, to finish setting up `dfe-analytics`, you